-Like many parks, it fell into disrepair over the years of the twentieth century, but in 2006 a £20,000 Heritage Lottery Fund helped to bring it back to life.
+Like many parks, it fell into disrepair over the years of the twentieth century.
+But in 2006 a £20,000 Heritage Lottery Fund helped to bring it back to life.

-The real gem in the park though is The Vista, a small Italian style rustic pavilion with a terrace overlooking the hills to the east, below which pools and waterfalls follow the fall of the hill.
-This was used for thousands of wedding pictures from the 1930’s until the 1980’s.
+The real gem in the park though is The Vista, a small Italian style rustic pavilion with a terrace.
+It overlooks the hills to the east, below which pools and waterfalls follow the fall of the hill.
+This was used for thousands of wedding pictures between the 1930’s and 1980’s.

 The Friends of the Gardens started to raise funds to restore it in 2012.
 By 2013 enough had been raised through events, generous contributions from Ward Funding and other sources, for work to begin.

 A Spring Walk in the Rock Gardens

-What a lovely spot!
-Right in the centre of an urban area is an oasis of nature and countryside, and beautifully well maintained it is too -a credit to both the Friends of Devonshire Road Rock Gardens and Blackpool Council.
+And what a lovely spot it is!
+Right in the centre of an urban area is an oasis of nature and countryside.
+Well maintained, it’s a credit to the Friends Group and Blackpool Council.